MaikMichel/dbFlux/README.md

 ### Add Schema

 In FlexSchema mode, dbFLux also offers you the command `dbFLux: Add Schema`.
 With this command you can add Schemas inside the different main directories: **`apex, db, rest, static`**.
 You will be shown a selection of these folders, in which you have to select all or only one, before you enter the actual schema name.

+### Lock and unlock Files [#](#lock-and-unlock-files 'Lock and unlock Files')
+> feature is in preview - things might change

+You can enable this feature within the settings for `Rest APIEnabled`.
+You can find the implementation for an ORDS-REST endpoint at (https://github.com/MaikMichel/dbLock).
+You have to install it accordingly.
+It is sufficient to execute the installation file in a schema of your choice.
+At the end of the installation a token will be displayed.
+This token has to be added in addition to the URL under which this REST service is now accessible in settings as well. (`Rest APIToken`, `Rest APIUrl`)

 <p align="center">
   <br/>